elevateforhumanity/fix2/docs/archive/MANUAL_TASKS_SCRIPT.md

 **Deployment is successful when:**

-- ✅ Login to Durable.co succeeds
+- ✅ Login to  succeeds
 - ✅ Site editor loads
 - ✅ Custom HTML block is added
 - ✅ Enrollment code is pasted